-B. French, Portuguese and Spanish Concentrations
+French, Portuguese and Spanish Concentrations

 FIFTEEN CREDIT HOURS OF COURSES at the graduate level in the academic field in which certification is sought.
 Students should contact the department that provides course work in the anticipated area of certification.

 Subtotal: 38-47